 Hopefully playing music in a world that doesn’t look so scarily like it’s coming to an end.

 Post-Latitude festival, in my pjs, watching reality TV with Stanley my puppy.

-Join Lazy Day and our headliners George Ezra, Snow Patrol and Lana Del Rey plus many more for Latitude 2019 in the magical surrounds of Henham Park, Southwold, Suffolk on 18th-21st July 2019.
+Join Lazy Day and our headliners George Ezra, Stereophonics and Lana Del Rey plus many more for Latitude 2019 in the magical surrounds of Henham Park, Southwold, Suffolk on 18th-21st July 2019.